ecc1/medtronic/README.md

 (analogous to the the `openaps use pump ...` commands)
 * `mmtune` scans for the best frequency to communicate with the pump
 * `pumphistory` retrieves pump history records and prints them
+* `fakemeter` sends a glucose value to the pump, as if from a connected glucometer
+* `setbasals` sets the pump's basal rate schedule from the command line
+* `listen` waits for a packet or a timeout, for use in scripts
 * `sniff` listens for pump communications and prints the packets it receives

 ### Documentation